springernature/vpat/springer-nature-link.md

 </ul></td>
 <td>Partially Supports</td>
 <td>
-The SpringerLink website contains content that is rendered in two separate designs.
+This product contains content that is rendered in two separate designs.
 We are in the process of transferring all content from the older design to the newer design.
 <br><br>
 Pages rendered in the <strong>older</strong> design (currently journals, and ancillary pages such as search, indexes, and account management) use default browser focus rings only for interactive components.
 <br><br>
 Pages rendered in the <strong>newer</strong> design (currently articles, chapters, books, book series, reference works, reference work entries, and collections) use highly-visible focus styles, including yellow focus rings or yellow backgrounds.
 <br><br>
-Pages found at order.springer.com use default browser focus rings only for interactive components.
+Checkout process pages use default browser focus rings only for interactive components.
 <br><br>
 Third party scripts, including advertising, may inject components that remove focus styles.
 </td>